panoramicdata/PanoramicData.NCalcExtensions/README.md

 #### Notes
 True if:
 * null; or
-* it's a JObject and it's type is JTokenType.Null or;
+* it's a JObject and it's type is JTokenType.Null; or
+* it's a JsonElement and it's ValueKind is JsonValueKind.Null; or
+* it's a string and it's empty; or
-* it's a string and it's empty.
+* it's a JsonElement string and it's empty.

 #### Parameters
 * value